HLT-ISTI/LeQua2022_scripts/Readme.md

 The datasets of the challenge [are published on Zenodo](https://www.doi.org/10.5281/zenodo.5734465).

-There are four [task](https://lequa2022.github.io/tasks/), each with its own data:
+There are four [tasks](https://lequa2022.github.io/tasks/), each with its own data:
 - T1A: binary quantification on numerical vectors.
 - T1B: multiclass quantification on numerical vectors.
-- T2A: binary quantification on text.
+- T2A: binary quantification on raw text.
-- T2B: multiclass quantification on text.
+- T2B: multiclass quantification on raw text.

-Data for every task is published in three parts:
+Data for every task is published in three parts (`Txy` is used to denote any task):
-- a `Txy.train_dev.zip` file, released on Dec 1st, 2021, that contains the training and development data.
+- `Txy.train_dev.zip`: released on Dec 1st, 2021, that contains the training and development data.
-- a `Txy.test.zip` file, released on April 22nd, 2022, that contains the test data, without true prevalences, for which the participant have to produce their submissons.
+- `Txy.test.zip`: released on April 22nd, 2022, that contains the test data, without true prevalence values, for which the participants have to produce their submissons.
-- a `Txy.gold.zip` file, released after the end of the challenge, that contains the true prevalences for the test data.
+- `Txy.gold.zip`: released after the end of the challenge, that contains the true prevalence values for the test data.

 The `Txy.train_dev.zip` file contains:
-- a `Txy/public/training_data.txt` file that lists the trainings documents, either in vector or text form depending on the task, with labels.
+- `Txy/public/training_data.txt`: lists the training documents (either in vector or text form depending on the task) with labels.
-  All files are csv files, with a header row, and can be loaded, for example, with the Pandas command `df = pandas.read_csv(filename)`.
+  All files are `comma separated values` files in `.txt` format, with a header row, and can be loaded, for example, with the Pandas command `df = pandas.read_csv(filename)`.

-  Training data in text form consists of two columns.
-A `label` column with a zero-based numerical id for the label.
-A `text` column with the actual document.
+  Training data in text form consists of two columns: a `label` column with a zero-based numerical id for the label, and a `text` column with the actual document.

   Training data in vector form consists of 301 columns.
-A `label` column with a zero-based numerical id for the label.
+The first column, called `label`, contains a zero-based numerical id for the label.
 The remaining 300 columns, labeled for `0` to `299` are the 300 dimensions of the vectors that represent the content of the documents.

-- a `Txy/public/label_map.txt` file that pairs numerical id of labels with a human readable name.
+- `Txy/public/label_map.txt`: pairs numerical id of labels with a human-readable name.

-- a `Txy/public/dev_samples` directory that contains samples that can be used to develop the quantification methods.
-Every file in the directory is a sample for which to predict prevalences of labels.
+- `Txy/public/dev_samples`: directory containing the samples that can be used to develop the quantification methods.
+Every file in the directory is a sample for which to predict prevalence values of labels.
 The filename of a sample is a natural number that identifies the sample.
-The format of files is the same one of the `training_data.txt` file, except that there is no `label` column.
+The format of the files is the same one of the `training_data.txt` file, except that there is no `label` column.

-- a `Txy/public/dev_prevalences.txt` file that lists the true prevalences for the development samples.
-Every row is a sample, the `id` column identifies the sample (id 3 matches sample `3.txt` in the `dev_samples` directory).
-Columns report the prevalence for all the labels.
+- `Txy/public/dev_prevalences.txt`: lists the true prevalence values for the development samples.
+Every row corresponds to a different sample; the `id` column identifies the sample (e.g., id 3 indicates that the prevalence values correspond to sample `3.txt` in the `dev_samples` directory).
+Columns report the prevalence values for all the labels.

-- a `Txy/public/dummy_dev_predictions.txt`file that uses the same format of submission files, yet referring to the development samples.
+- `Txy/public/dummy_dev_predictions.txt`: an example file that uses the same format of submission files, yet referring to the development samples.
 A prediction file made following this format, together with the `dev_prevalences.txt` file, can be passed as the argument of the evaluation script (described below) to evaluate a quantification method on the development data.

-The `Txy.test.zip` file contains:
+The `Txy.test.zip` will contain:

-- a `Txy/public/test_samples` directory that contains test samples for which prevalence prediction must be made.
+- `Txy/public/test_samples`: directory containing the test samples for which prevalence prediction must be made.
 Files in the directory have the same format of those in the `dev_samples` directory.

--
-- a `Txy/public/dummy_test_predictions.txt` file that shows the format of a submission file for the challenge.
-Use the format checker (described below) to check your submissions.
+- `Txy/public/dummy_test_predictions.txt`: shows the format of a submission file for the challenge.
+Use the format checker (described below) to check the format of your submission file.

 The `Txy.gold.zip` will contain the true prevalences for the test data.